hdfelix/cii-cw/_lessons/character/401-dependable.md

-"As for this house that you are building, if you walk in My statutes and execute My ordinances and keep all My commandments by walking in them, then I will establish My word with you, which I spoke to David your father; And I will dwell in the midst of the children of Israel, and I will not forsake My people Israel” (1 Kings 6:12-13).
+"As for this house that you are building, if you walk in My statutes and execute My ordinances and keep all My commandments by walking in them, then I will establish My word with you, which I spoke to David your father; And I will dwell in the midst of the children of Israel, and I will not forsake My people Israel." - _1 Kings 6:12-13_

-“So Solomon built the house and finished it." - 1 Kings 6:14_
+"So Solomon built the house and finished it." - _1 Kings 6:14_

 ### Focus
 A dependable person is someone who can be trusted to do or provide what is needed, no matter how difficult the circumstances.